Frequently Asked Questions:

 What do I do if my child is prescribed medication?

 Parents can arrange to come into school to administer medication to their own children if necessary.
-We are not able to administer any medicines at school.
+We do not usually administer any medicines at school.
 Antibiotic doses that are administered 3 times a day should be given before and after school and at bedtime.
 For long term or ongoing medication, parents are asked to complete and sign a medication request form.
 Children with asthma, severe allergies, etc keep their medication in the classroom; these are given by a First Aid trained member of staff.
 It is the parents responsibility to make sure inhalers and epi-pens are replaced when expired.

 How long before my child can return to school after an illness?